18F/call-me-maybe/README.md

 ![alt](/images/1.png)

-1. Create a new Google Form.
+First, create a new Google Form.

 ![alt](/images/2.png)

-2. Create a screener the same [set of questions](https://docs.google.com/document/d/14YwXV9BoY4EUEGc7kMITFQ-9tFjBipTaj7dsGFIJnNc/edit#) formerly approved for use in Ethnio.
+Second, create a screener using the same [set of questions](https://docs.google.com/document/d/14YwXV9BoY4EUEGc7kMITFQ-9tFjBipTaj7dsGFIJnNc/edit#) formerly approved for use in Ethnio.

 ![alt](/images/3.png)

-3. Go into settings and uncheck the box requiring a GSA.gov account to view the form.
+Third, go into "settings" (the gear icon) and *uncheck* the box requiring a GSA.gov account to view the form.

 ![alt](/images/4.png)

-4. Click the preview button and copy the URL for your form.
+Fourth, click preview (the eye icon) and copy the URL for your form.

 ![alt](/images/5.png)

-5. Paste that url in place of the `src` attribute of your `iframe`.
+Fifth, paste that url in place of the `src` attribute of your `iframe` (see the code, below).

-6. Reach out to someone with access to the target website's code and ask them to insert `jquery-2.1.4.min.js`, `js.cookie.js`, `call-me-maybe.js`, and `call-me-maybe.css` into the page as well as the following code snippet (with your form).
+Sixth, reach out to someone with access to the target website's code and ask them to insert `jquery-2.1.4.min.js`, `js.cookie.js`, `call-me-maybe.js`, and `call-me-maybe.css` into the page as well as the following code snippet (with your form).

 ```
   <aside class="call-me-maybe--screener">